raulriera/WorkoutWidgetsApp/README.md

 - SwiftUI app with a WidgetKit extension
 - Built to be distraction-free and lightweight

+If you want to learn more about what inspired this app, [read the full story here](https://raulriera.medium.com/you-can-still-just-do-things-c2ec465e2677).

 ## Run it locally

 There are no external dependencies or package managers to install.